Why You Should Do Your Own Publicity – Part 2

 Many people think handing the reins of their publicity strategy over to someone else will reduce their stress–it’s less on their plate, right?
 Unfortunately, this is just swapping one type of stress for another (that costs a lot, I might add).

 No matter how good your publicist is, they aren’t you, and you don’t want to give up control at such a formative time in your career.
-When you pay someone else to book your interviews, craft your messages, and decide what you promote, you risk losing touch with your core “why” and passively allowing your image to shift in a direction you never intended to go.
+When you pay someone else to book your interviews, craft your messages, and decide what you promote, you risk losing touch with your core “why” and passively allowing your image to shift in a direction you never intended for it to go.

-Nobody knows your brand and your audience like you do.
+Nobody knows your brand and your audience as you do.
 So especially in those formative few years when you’re first building your public image, maintaining control of your publicity strategy is critical.
 Start building a plan for yourself and make adjustments as you go!

 Want to become a master of the media and learn how to get the most benefit from your publicity?
-Check out The Ultimate Media Mastery Program, where you’ll learn to take command of your narrative and build the business of your dreams!